Skip to Content

 Self Catering Holiday Cottages in Rye

-Cadborough Farm Cottages are a collection of four converted farm buildings and stables dating back to the late 1800s.
-Each brick-built holiday cottage has been beautifully restored and sleeps two people and are perfect for a weekend break in Rye.
-We’ve stayed in the cottages many times and can highly recommend Jane, who’s a wonderful host, and their superb accommodation.
-Tell them the Travel Bunny sent you!
+Cadborough Farm Cottages are four converted farm buildings and stables dating back to the late 1800s.
+Each beautifully restored holiday cottage sleeps two people and is perfect for a weekend break in Rye.

-There are three unique and individual cottages; Brandy’s Cottage, Dairy Cottage and Stables Cottage along with the Coach House.
-Each cottage comes with its own kitchen, en-suite bathroom, courtyard or garden, wifi and a TV/DVD player.
+There are three individual cottages; Brandy’s Cottage, Dairy Cottage, Stables Cottage, and also the Coach House.
+Each cottage has its own kitchen, en-suite bathroom and courtyard or garden, and they’re all equipped with WiFi and a TV/DVD player.

-The cottages are all located in a quiet area with panoramic views towards the medieval town of Rye, the coast and Camber Castle.
-Rye town centre is around a fifteen minute walk from the farm following the 1066 bridle path or, alternatively, from the farm entrance by footpath.
-Rye train station is a 20-minute walk away or 5 minutes by taxi.
-There’s plenty of parking at the cottages
+The cottages are in a quiet area with panoramic views towards the medieval town of Rye, Camber Castle and the coast.
+Rye town centre is around a 15-minute walk along the 1066 bridle path from the farm or, alternatively, by footpath from the farm entrance.

 What’s on in Rye, East Sussex

-There’s always a reason to visit Rye and there’s always something going on.
-Plan your visit around one of the town’s festivals which take place throughout the year.
+There’s always a reason to visit Rye, and always something exciting going on.
+Why not plan your visit around one of the town’s festivals throughout the year?

 Rye Scallop Festival – February